-For this type of content are very effective blog articles, e-books, white papers, infographics.
+For this type of content are very effective blog articles, e-books, white papers, and infographics.

-3) Content to stimulate sales: they serve to concretely shift people’s attention on your product or service.
+3) Content to stimulate sales: they serve to concretely shift people’s attention to your product or service.

 The landing pages, video reviews, professional photos and guide articles help to achieve the goal.

-4) Content to encourage relationships: in addition to informing, they are engaging, they are those contents that generate empathy and in which the reader is reflected; an example of content like this are the interviews, Facebook live, Instagram Stories.
+4) Content to encourage relationships: in addition to informing, they are engaging, they are those contents that generate empathy and in which the reader is reflected; an example of content like this is the interviews, Facebook Live, and Instagram Stories.